Granite Countertop Dull Around Sink

 use only products safe for cleaning granite & marble

 , you should be able to scratch it off a bit with a fingernail.
 If you can't seem to scratch any off, then it is likely etching.
 Soap scum is tenacious and a general granite cleaner usually will not take it off.
-For removing soap scum
+For removing hard water

 And Emerald Pearl is a tough granite (actually syenite) that would typically only etch under extreme circumstances or exposure to highly acidic substances, so dense it's nearly impossible to stain and rarely presents a granite counter top maintenance issue.
 My bet